 The branches of a tree feature the skills to be explored and highlights how each will link to practical PE lesson content.
 In class each skill is presented along with a sports-related videoclip that exemplifies this.
-Students have autonomy with regards to how each PE lesson develops: whether through discussion of the skill itself, their experiences or how it relates to sport and then via relevant activity.
-Practitioner flexibility and creativity are key with regards to attaching each life skill to a sport or physical skill.
+Students have autonomy with regards to how each PE lesson develops: whether through discussion of the skill itself, their experiences or how it relates to sport and flexibility and creativity are key with regards to attaching each life skill to a sport or physical skill.